google/comprehensive-rust/src/running-the-course.md

    the audience you expect, or on your own expertise.

 1. Decide on the dates.
-Since the course is large, we recommend that you schedule the four days over two weeks.
+Since the course is large, we recommend that you schedule the days over two weeks.
 Course participants have said that they find it helpful to have a gap in the course since it helps them process all the information we give them.